36 Reconnect with 5 mentors from the past

 - Listen to everyone but act only on the advice that resonates with you.
 You will get a lot of conflicting advice in this exercise.
 This is part of the process.
 If you have doubts, ask your friend during your regular meeting what they think.
 Don’t have a regular meeting set up with a friend?
 Find a friend in the same situation.

-If you’re having trouble thinking of someone to reach out to, build new mentorship relationships by accessing the opportunities in the Mentorship Database.
+If you’re having trouble thinking of someone to reach out to, search through a roster of alumni who are ready and willing to talk to you on the U of T Hub on Ten Thousand Coffees, or build new mentorship relationships by accessing the opportunities in the Mentorship Database.